ethereum-optimism/optimism/specs/rollup-node.md

 [block]: glossary.md#block
 [execution engine]: glossary.md#execution-engine
 [reorg]: glossary.md#re-organization
-[block gossip]: glossary.md#block-gossip
 [rollup driver]: glossary.md#rollup-driver
-[deposits]: glossary.md#deposits
-[deposit feed contract]: glossary.md#L2-deposit-feed-contract
 [L2 chain inception]: glossary.md#L2-chain-inception
 [receipts]: glossary.md#receipt
-[L1 attributes transaction]: glossary.md#l1-attributes-transaction
+[L1 attributes deposit]: glossary.md#l1-attributes-deposit
-[transaction deposits]: glossary.md#transaction-deposits
+[g-deposit-contract]: glossary.md#deposit-contract
+[g-deposits]: glossary.md#deposits
+[g-deposit-block]: glossary.md#deposit-block
+[g-deposited]: glossary.md#deposited-transaction
+[g-l1-attr-deposit]: glossary.md#l1-attributes-deposited-transaction
+[g-user-deposited]: glossary.md#user-deposited-transaction
+[g-l1-attr-predeploy]: glossary.md#l1-attributes-predeployed-contract
+[g-depositing-call]: glossary.md#depositing-call
+[g-depositing-transaction]: glossary.md#depositing-transaction

 The [rollup node] is the component responsible for [deriving the L2 chain][derivation] from L1 blocks (and their associated [receipts]).
 This process happens in two steps:

 1. Read from L1 blocks and associated receipts, in order to generate [payload attributes] (essentially [a block without output properties][block]).
-2. Pass the payload attributes to the [execution engine], so that [output block properties][block] may be computed.
+2. Pass the payload attributes to the [execution engine], so that the L2 block (including [output block properties][block]) may be computed.

 While this process is conceptually a pure function from the L1 chain to the L2 chain, it is in practice incremental.
 The L2 chain is extended whenever new L1 blocks are added to the L1 chain.
 Similarly, the L2 chain re-organizes whenever the